2025 Philippine general election: Premature campaigning

-Election-related incidents
+Red-tagging

+In February 2025, the COMELEC issued Resolution No. 11116, which made red-tagging and discrimination during election campaigns offenses punishable with imprisonment of one to six years and disqualification from public office.
+COMELEC Chair George Garcia said that the policy is based on the Supreme Court ruling that defined red-tagging as an act that threatens individuals.

+In March 2025, Bayan Muna party-list nominee Neri Colmenares filed a complaint urging COMELEC to investigate allegations of red-tagging and vilification constituting "massive and widespread black propaganda" and the destruction of campaign materials.

+The International Coalition for Human Rights in the Philippines stated that red-tagging was the most common election violation as of April 30, 2025, making up 78.7% of the election violations it had recorded.
+"This level of systematic red-tagging is not only a violation of human rights, it's a coordinated effort to intimidate and discredit democratic actors," the group said in a statement.

+Election violence

 The Philippine National Police officially recorded 100 election-related incidents since January 2025, with 20 deaths occurring as a result.
 The highest number of incidents were recorded in the Cordillera Administrative Region, with 11 cases, and Bangsamoro, with eight cases.
 As of May 11, 2025, COMELEC has also recorded more than 600 cases of vote-buying.

 On October 8, 2024, clashes between supporters of rival politicians on the last day of candidate registration in Shariff Aguak, Maguindanao del Sur left a barangay watchman dead and six people injured, one of them critically.
 That same day, an attempt was made to steal a certificate of candidacy at a COMELEC office in Himamaylan, Negros Occidental.

 On October 19, a candidate for councilor in Datu Hoffer Ampatuan, Maguindanao del Sur, was shot dead in an ambush by unidentified suspects that also injured his wife.
 On November 17, a candidate for vice mayor was shot dead in Tantangan, South Cotabato.
 On November 23, the assistant COMELEC officer for Isulan, Sultan Kudarat, was shot dead, followed on November 26 by the acting COMELEC officer for Nunungan, Lanao del Norte.
 On December 7, Ponciano Onia Jr., a reelectionist councilor of Umingan, Pangasinan, and concurrent national president of Abono Partylist, was shot dead in an ambush.
 On December 19, a reelectionist councilor was shot dead in Piñan, Zamboanga del Norte.
 On December 21, the provincial election supervisor of Sulu survived an ambush that killed his brother in Zamboanga City.
 On December 25, a petitioner who complained about the presence of flying voters was shot dead in Pualas, Lanao del Sur.
 A subsequent judicial investigation found that 1,750 names on the town's voter rolls were fraudulent.